 Of course, the website should reflect your brand and be consistent with your other online and offline activity.
 We’re not encouraging you to have a deliberately ugly website (although there is evidence to suggest that can be a very succesful strategy!)

 Some of the most effective websites are far from beautiful as this article demonstrates – they have been clear about their goals and focussed on this over a striking design http://thenextweb.com

 Your website is not a glossy brochure for your business – it should be so, so much more than this.

 Nobody is saying you should have a bad looking website – far from it - the two are in no means mutually exclusive!

 These days however, a truly good web and development specialist will work with you on producing a site that is both effective and good looking; we rather think that the “good looking” bit is a given (it is definitely the easiest piece of the puzzle!) – ensuring your site is ultimately effective is where your energy should really be spent.

-So, if you have a great looking website design but your creative agency hasn’t thoroughly explored these questions with you, please trust us that you are with the wrong company!
+So, if you have a great looking website design but your web development agency hasn’t thoroughly explored these questions with you, please trust us that you are with the wrong company!